dosreislab/dosreislab.github.io/_posts/2017-10-24-marginal-likelihood-mcmc3r.md

 mcmc3r::make.bfctlf(b, ctlf="mcmctree.ctl", betaf="beta.txt")
 ```

 `ctlf` specifies the template control file, and `betaf` is the name of a file that will contain the selected _b_ values.
-Exit R and look at the contents of `clk/`.
+Open a new terminal window and look at the contents of `clk/`.
 You will see the 8 new directories created together with the `beta.txt` file.
 Each directory contains the `mcmctree.ctl` file with an additional line.
 For example, the last line of `8/mcmctree.ctl` is

 ```
 BayesFactorBeta = 0.512908935546875